Beauty

 U Beauty

 U Beauty is definitely for “thee gworls” and rightfully so.
-Founded by OG beauty and fashion legend Tina Chen Craig, the brand offers elevated yet relevant products that will simplify your beauty routine, deliver results and allow you to indulge yourself richly from top to bottom.
+Founded by OG beauty and fashion legend Tina Chen Craig, the brand offers elevated yet relevant products that will simplify your beauty routine.
+These items deliver results and allow you to indulge yourself from head to toe.

 View this post on Instagram